Save 20% on Gleim EA Review!

 If you go through the “exam” path, all you need is to submit this form and pay $30 online to the IRS.
 The process takes 60 days.

 If you go through the “experience” path, you will need to submit extra information on your education, training, license and work experience.
 Please note that this former IRS employee review takes longer – around 3 months.
 And just so you’re prepared, it could be longer.

 In both cases, there will be a background check.

 If you know you have some problems in your history, take the initiative to alert IRS by listing the info in a disclosure statement with the application.
-Explain how the problem originated, was corrected – and why it won’t happen again.
+Explain how the problem originated, how it was corrected, and why it won’t happen again.

-It feels great to be a freshly minted EA, but in order to keep the license active, don’t forget the continuing professional education (CPE) requirements.
+It feels great to be a freshly minted EA, but in order to keep the license active, don’t forget the continuing education (EA CE) requirements.

 Candidates must complete 72 hours of CPE (16 hours minimum per year) within 3-year enrollment period.
-At least 2 hours of ethics course is required each year.
+At least 2 hours of ethics are required each year.

 The process on how to become an Enrolled Agent may sound complicated, but once you take the first step on how to become an EA, it’s completely doable.
-Please go back and click on the relevant link to proceed, or go to our FAQ page for more info.
-Best of luck to your EA journey!
+Please go back and click on the relevant link to proceed, or go to our Enrolled Agent blog for more info.
+Best of luck on your journey to becoming an Enrolled Agent!

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.